 The maximum recommended pressure is 50PSI, so it’s nice to be achieving great results at moderate pressures.
 We have a full ARB GVM upgrade, and these airbags will likely work best in combination with a quality suspension.

-As well as sitting level fully loaded, our Cruiser was definitely a little less soft through the bumps.
+As well as sitting level fully loaded, our Cruiser was definitely a little less soft through the bumps (in a good way).
 The ride didn’t seem to be harsher either.

-For lighter loads we have been lowering the pressure in the airbags to ensure the vehicle stays level.
-On tougher tracks this helps with flex too.
+For lighter loads, we have been lowering the pressure in the Airbag Man suspension to ensure the vehicle stays level.
+On tougher tracks, this helps with flex too.
 We look forward to hooking up and testing out how it goes with a tow load.